-Mr. Stephen Grey and Mrs. Anouck Ansermoz did not receive any remuneration for their tasks as members of the Board of Directors in 2019 or 2018.
+Mrs. Anouck Ansermoz and Mr. Stephen Grey did not receive any remuneration for their tasks as chairperson or member, respectively, of the Board of Directors in 2020 or 2019.

 COMPARISON BETWEEN ACTUAL FIGURES AND FIGURES APPROVED BY THE ANNUAL GENERAL MEETING (PROSPECTIVE VOTE)